-A channel level of 30% selects one of several different curves.
+A channel evel of 30% selects one of several different curves.
 Other curves are explained on page 13.

-Subsequent Channel Assignment When you set DimA, then DimB is automatically set to the next consecutive channel.
-For example, if you have set DMX channel 74 for DimA, DimB is now assigned to channel 75.
+Subsequent Channel Assignment

+When you set DimA, then DimB, C, and D is automatically set in consecutive order.
+For example, if you have set DMX channel 74 for DimA, DimB is now assigned to channel 75, DimC to 76, and DimD to 77.

 Non-Sequential Channel Assignment